• Skip to primary navigation

 4. Corn Chowder

-They are wonderful added to a meat and cheese appetizer tray (charcuterie board), or set on a bar or kitchen table for a cocktail party.
+They are wonderful added to a meat and cheese appetizer tray (charcuterie board or kids charcuterie board), or set on a bar or kitchen table for a cocktail party.

-• Don’t cook over 250 degrees.
-That gets them crispy without burning
+• Keep the oven temp at 250°F. That gets them crispy without burning

 • When you stir the crackers and oil mixture make sure to get all the way to the bottom of the bowl, the oil/seasoning mixture will sink to the bottom.